xairline/SceneryPacksOrganiser/README.md

 ## What's planned...
 Naturally, fixing the above :grin:.
 I also want to really solidify AutoOrtho and SAM support - people have been telling me there's some extra witchcraft it does that messes up this one's output.\
 <br>
-Some features I'm considering for version 2.2: Making the clash resolution a bit smarter - some airport packs actually contain MULTIPLE airports... so it might ask you to sort the same one over and over again.
-Then there's the whole deal of saving and remembering these preferences - but obviously this can only be done once the algorithm itself is solid.
-Maybe in the future I'll have it cache some of its results to speed things up, especially with high-res meshes!
+There's also saving preferences of custom airport overlaps, so you can simply reuse what you did last time.
+I'd also quite like to speed up the DSF parsing - with my setup more than half the execution time is just extracting 7z archives.
 I'm also considering potential options to let YOU decide how you want your pack sorted.
 Perhaps little text files you can copy-paste to your scenery pack would be a good option...\
 <br>
 However I've been bogged down by school exams for a while now... so I definitely will get get these done, but probably not very soon :pensive:.
 In the meantime, if you find any bugs or have a feature in mind please do leave a comment or shoot me a message and I'll do my best to get to it.